3 Bone-Building Foods That Work Better Than Harmful Drugs For Acid Reflux, Arthritis And Migraines

 In this day and age of advanced scientific discoveries, it’s easy to forget about the healing power of foods.
 At the Save Institute, we’ve always focused on nutrition and the remarkable ability of foods to heal, build, and restore bone and overall health.

-Two of the three foods we discussed today are Foundation Foods on the Save Our Bones Program (citrus fruits are Foundation Foods, but not the peel specifically), and it’s these foods that form the basis for Bone Appétit, the Save Our Bones companion cookbook.
+Two of the three foods we discussed today are Foundation Foods on the Osteoporosis Reversal Program (citrus fruits are Foundation Foods, but not the peel specifically), and it’s these foods that form the basis for Bone Appétit, the Save Our Bones companion cookbook.

 If you’re looking for ways to ease arthritis pain and avoid NSAIDs all the while you’re rejuvenating your bones, for example, look no further than page 32 of Bone Appétit – there you’ll find a recipe for sesame seed-rich Treasure Trove Tahini.
 Or how about Pineapple-Orange Salsa (page 52), containing a whole tablespoon of grated fresh ginger to stave off migraine pain?